dd9jn/rfc4880bis/crypto-refresh.md

 An OpenPGP message is constructed from a number of records that are traditionally called packets.
 A packet is a chunk of data that has a tag specifying its meaning.
-An OpenPGP message, keyring, certificate, and so forth consists of a number of packets.
+An OpenPGP message, keyring, certificate, detached signature, and so forth consists of a number of packets.
 Some of those packets may contain other OpenPGP packets (for example, a compressed data packet, when uncompressed, contains OpenPGP packets).

 Each packet consists of a packet header, followed by the packet body.